Sprinting-Software/sprinting-retail-common/README.md

   @Get('trigger-logstash')
   @Header('content-type', 'application/json')
   public async triggerLogStash() {
-    this.logger.log(__filename, 'Check if logstash sends the request using the configs');
+    this.logger.info(__filename, 'Check if logstash sends the INFO request using the configs');
-    this.logger.debug(__filename, 'Check if logstash sends the INFO request using the configs');
+    this.logger.debug(__filename, 'Check if logstash sends the DEBUG request using the configs');
     this.logger.warn(__filename, 'Check if logstash sends the  WARN request using the configs');
-    this.logger.error(__filename, 'Check if logstash sends the  ERROR request using the configs');
     throw new ConflictException();
   }